-This manual provides the necessary information on the main characteristics of your new paraglider.
+This manual provides you with the necessary information on the main characteristics of your new paraglider.

-Whilst it provides information, it cannot be viewed as an instructional handbook and does not offer the training required to fly this type of paraglider.
+Whilst it provides information on the wing, it cannot be viewed as an instructional handbook and does not offer the training required to fly this type of paraglider.